-From June 11-14, 2013, more than 1,400 traffic planners, architects, consultants, scholars, decision makers, NGOs and bicycle enthusiasts met in Vienna to inspire and share their knowledge about how we can promote cycling as a means of transport.
-The Cycling Embassy of Denmark was represented with a large delegation of 25, and like the other conference goers, we had an amazing bicycle week in Vienna.
+June 11-14, more than 1,400 traffic planners, architects, consultants, scholars, decision makers, NGOs and bicycle enthusiasts met in Vienna to inspire and share their knowledge on promoting cycling as a means of transport.
+A delegation of 25 represented the CED, and like the other conference goers, we had an amazing bicycle week in Vienna.

 By Marianne Weinreich, Head of Mobility at VEKSØ Mobility, Vice Chair Cycling Embassy of Denmark